Classic Motorcycle Build

 NOTE: 1971-1974 Sportsters have six spacers behind the nuts.

 Remove the eight friction plates and eight steel plates from the clutch hub.
-In the Harley-Davidson service manual, the friction plates with the teeth are called drive plates, and the steel ones are called driven plates.
+The friction plates with the teeth are called drive plates, and the steel ones are called driven plates.

 The metal ring with the six studs inside the clutch shell is called the pressure plate, or clutch backing plate.
 It is removed by holding the studs and pulling it out.